MapStory/Learning/modules/module1.md

 + Personal computer or laptop
 + Internet connection
-+ Internet browser (TBD)
 + Software program for creating tabular data (i.e. Microsoft Excel) _if importing point StoryLayers_.
-+ Software program for creating shapefiles, such as ArcMap or GIS _if importing polygon StoryLAyers_.
++ Software program for creating shapefiles, such as ArcMap or GIS _if importing polygon StoryLayers_.

 ##### Skill requirements to use StoryScapes?

 StoryTellers require a range of skills, depending on the actions they want to perform.
 These skills might be grouped into the following three levels:

-_In order to be a **convey** StoryScapes content created by others, you need to be able to:_
+_In order to **convey** StoryScapes content created by others, you need to be able to:_
 - Perform basic computer and internet functions, like clicking, typing and navigating a web browser

 _In order to **curate** StoryLayers created by others, you need to be able to:_